antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 title: 3D scanning and printing
 ---

 3D printing is not as simple as pressing the *print* button and waiting for the model to be printed.
 It is crucial to know how to prepare a 3D model, how the printer works and what are its limits, and how to balance printing time with print quality.

-For this week, I'll discover a whole new world, that of 3D printing.
-I'm going to test a printer, scan and print something.
+This week, I'm going to test a printer, scan and print something.

 # Printing a 3D test file